wiperawa/yii-cycle/docs/en/reading-schema.md

 ## File-based schema

 If you want to avoid annotations, you can describe a schema in a PHP file.
-Use `FromFileSchemaProvider` to load a schema:
+Use `FromFilesSchemaProvider` to load a schema:

 ```php
 # config/common.php